top of page

 Founded by Sir Robert Peel in 1829, the Metropolitan Police Service is one of the oldest police services in the world.
 From the beginning, the purpose of the Met has been to serve and protect the people of London by providing a professional police service.
 Despite the challenges we have faced recently, this remains our purpose.

-Today, the Met is made up of more than 46,000 officers and staff, plus thousands of volunteers.
-With a budget of £4 billion it is the UK’s largest police force.
+Today, the Met is made up of more than 46,500 officers and staff and volunteers.
+With a budget of £4.8 billion it is the UK’s largest police force.
 The territory served covers 620 square miles and is home to over 9 million people.
 The Met is seen as a world leader in policing.
 The ‘Scotland Yard’ brand is known around the world as a symbol of investigation and policing.

 Policing our unique city